How do you find low competition keywords with high traffic?

 Google Trends is one of my favorite places to generate low competition keywords that are rising their popularity.

-Dig little bit further to understand how Google Trends works and fetches data.
-Once you know, you can find keywords your competitors have no any clue about.
+Dig a little bit further to understand how Google Trends works and fetches data.
+Once you know, you can find keywords your competitors have no clue about.

 #3: Google News